ksereda/Shortest-Path-Searcher/README.md

 If first service `addDistanceClient` will be `disable`, the second service `showDistanceClient` will show you `personal message` (not error page 404).
 This is achieved by using the `Hystrix library` from the `Netflix` stack, which is embedded in the `Feign Client.`

+If you go to the `second service` on url

+    localhost:8082

+and press button `Load Data`
+or by using postman (http://localhost:8082/getAllDataFromAddService)

+you will receive message with animation loader (not 500 server error)

+    Sorry, service is temporarily unavailable.
+    Try to repeat after a while

 Follow `ServiceFeignClient` in code.